I'm a full stack web developer.

 runger_actions

-The missing piece of Rails!
-Organize and validate the actions of your Rails
+: The missing piece of Rails!
+Organize and validate the actions of your Rails application with this combined form object / command object.shaped

-(mentioned just above).
+(mentioned just above).fcom

 project mentioned above.)Email: davidjrunger@gmail.com